grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "How bad does that storm sound Hemi?"
 Percy asked.

-"Pretty bad.
-Like there could be 10 meter waves up there."
+"Pretty Significant, I would say.
+There could be perhaps 10 meter waves up there."

 "That's the kind of weather we're better off staying the fuck under."

-"At least while we still have any battery left."
-Hemi agreed.
+"At least while we still have any battery left," Hemi agreed.

 "Normally, that's the obvious move.
 But we need to be thinking ahead as well: staying down now could force us to the surface in daylight with no charge at all on the battery.
 We could end up a helpless target.
 If we go up now we can get the batteries charged up with very little chance of being found."